 We have teamed up with Making Gay History - The Podcast to offer you mini-guides on how to use archival audio oral history testimony as a method to introduce LGBT+ history.
 These mini-guides offer access points in curriculum, suggested learning outcomes and essential questions, additional thematic background information, open-ended questions, intersections with other relevant topics, and connections to current events.

-If you teach McCarthy-era domestic anti-communism efforts during the 1950s, include the the Give Voice to History Project instructional materials featuring Frank Kameny's archival audio oral history testimony from Making Gay History - The Podcast.
+If you teach McCarthy-era domestic anti-communism efforts during the 1950s, include this instructional material featuring Frank Kameny's archival audio oral history testimony from Making Gay History - The Podcast.
 Recommended for grades 10+

 If you teach the influence of science and scientific theories on social and cultural change and/or the influence of scientific research on civil rights, include Dr. Evelyn Hooker's archival audio oral history testimony from Making Gay History - The Podcast.
 Recommended for grades 11+